Sensitive Choice

 People with respiratory problems such as asthma, young children, older people, and those with heightened sensitivity to chemicals may be more susceptible to irritation and symptoms.

-There is a threshold level of VOCs above which health symptoms usually occur in people.
-In addition, longer term exposure to VOCs may be more likely to trigger asthma or allergy flare-ups or other respiratory symptoms in some people.
+There is a threshold level of VOCs above which health symptoms may occur in some people.
+Longer-term exposure to VOCs can also be associated with an increased risk of asthma or

 There are VOCs in aerosols, cleaning products, paints, cosmetics, adhesives, pressed wood products, foam, tobacco smoke, upholstery, carpets, textiles, plastics, detergents – and more.